bitcoin/bitcoin/CONTRIBUTING.md

     qt: Add feed bump button
     log: Fix typo in log message

+The body of the pull request should contain enough description about what the patch does together with any justification/reasoning.
+You should include references to any discussions (for example other tickets or mailing list discussions).

+### Translation changes

 Note that translations should not be submitted as pull requests.
 Please see [Translation Process](https://github.com/bitcoin/bitcoin/blob/master/doc/translation_process.md) for more information on helping with translations.

+### Work in Progress Changes and Requests for Comments

 If a pull request is not to be considered for merging (yet), please prefix the title with [WIP] or use [Tasks Lists](https://help.github.com/articles/basic-writing-and-formatting-syntax/#task-lists) in the body of the pull request to indicate tasks are pending.

-The body of the pull request should contain enough description about what the patch does together with any justification/reasoning.
-You should include references to any discussions (for example other tickets or mailing list discussions).
+### Address Feedback

 At this stage, one should expect comments and review from other contributors.
 You can add more commits to your pull request by committing them locally and pushing